berceanu/openPMD-resampler/README.md

 If you need a sample PIC output file, you can download [lwfa.h5](https://transfer.sequanium.de/qjhu1I2t56/lwfa.h5) [212M].

-The runtime is under one minute and the memory footprint is ~1 GB.
+The runtime is under one minute on an M1 MacBook Air and the memory footprint is ~1 GB RAM.

 ## Development